pawrks/pico-sensor/README.md

 ---

+-   Ultra low hardware cost - at time of purchase in 2023 it was just under $25 per "Pico sensor" (does not include case or PoE to USB power supply)
 -   Connects Pico W to wi-fi
--   Gathers humidity, and temperature data
--   Creates web socket over specified port number
--   On-board LED flashes while attempting wi-fi connection and during data transmission to Zabbix
+-   On-board LED flashes while attempting wi-fi connection, stays lit when connected
--   Gather water data, convert analog to digital signal
--   Convert 16-bit digital water data to readable numbers
+-   Gathers and reads water sensor, humidity, and temperature data
--   Convert all sensor data to binary packet readable by Zabbix
+-   Converts all sensor data to binary packet readable by Zabbix
--   Connect and send data with Zabbix sender protocol
+-   Connects to Zabbix via network socket and sends data with Zabbix sender protocol
+-   Includes error handling for maximum up-time

 ### Future Plans

 ---

--   Enclose Pi Pico in protective case
+-   Enclose Pico in protective case
--   Updated documentation with full instructions
+-   Update documentation with instructions to get fully up and running

 ## Requirements